Reduced Cloud Cover Errors in a Hybrid AI-Climate Model Through Equation Discovery And Automatic Tuning: Abstract

 \section{Abstract}

-Climate models rely on parameterizations that account for the effects of small-scale processes on large-scale dynamics.
-Particularly cloud-related parameterizations remain a major source of uncertainty in climate projections.
-While hybrid Earth system models (ESMs) with machine learning-based parameterizations could improve current ESMs, deep learning approaches often lack interpretability, physical consistency, and computational efficiency.
-Furthermore, most data-driven parameterizations are trained in a stand-alone fashion and fail within ESMs, partly due to the difficulty of tuning the ESM to accommodate new, non-traditional schemes.
-In this study, we introduce a novel two-step pipeline for improving a climate model with data-driven parameterizations.
-First, we incorporate a physically consistent, data-driven cloud cover parameterization into the ICON global atmospheric model.
-The parameterization, a diagnostic equation derived from storm-resolving simulations via symbolic regression, retains the interpretability and efficiency of traditional parameterizations while improving fidelity.
-Second, we introduce an automated, gradient-free tuning procedure to recalibrate the new climate model with Earth observations.
-We employ the Nelder-Mead algorithm and progressively increase simulation length, making our approach simple, computationally efficient, and easily extendable to other ESMs.
-The tuned hybrid model significantly reduces some long-standing biases in cloud cover and radiative budgets, particularly over regions such as the Southern Ocean and the subtropical stratocumulus regions.
-Moreover, it remains robust under +4K surface warming.
-Our results highlight the potential of data-driven parameterizations when combined with model tuning.
-This framework is applicable to other parameterizations, offering an automatic, efficient and practical approach to enhancing climate models and projections without losing performance or interpretability.
+Cloud-related parameterizations remain a leading source of uncertainty in climate projections.
+Although machine learning holds promise for Earth system models (ESMs), many data-driven parameterizations lack interpretability, physical consistency, and smooth integration into ESMs.
+Here, a two-step method is presented to improve a climate model with data-driven parameterizations.
+First, we incorporate a physically consistent cloud cover parameterization—derived from storm-resolving simulations via symbolic regression, preserving interpretability while enhancing accuracy—into the ICON global atmospheric model.
+Second, we apply the gradient‑free Nelder–Mead optimizer to automatically recalibrate the hybrid model against Earth observations, tuning in nested stages (2‑, 7‑, 30- and 365‑day runs) to ensure stability and tractability.
+The tuned hybrid model substantially reduces long-standing biases in cloud cover—particularly over the Southern Ocean (by 75\%) and subtropical stratocumulus regions (by 44\%)—and remains robust under +4K surface warming.
+These results demonstrate that interpretable machine-learned parameterizations, paired with practical tuning, can efficiently and transparently strengthen ESM fidelity.